-(for scale, the swapping of two adjacent output distributions corresponds to $\Delta f = 1$ ) [40].
+(for scale, the swapping of two adjacent output distributions corresponds to $\Delta f = 1$).
+In networks in which the overall sign of the feedback cycle is negative, there can exist parameter values that support multiple stable fixed points.
+This would correspond to one or more of the output distributions being multimodal.
+Since we effectively minimise overlap of output states by optimising information transmission, such solutions are rare (13% occurrence in all negative-feedback networks).
+When they do occur, we equally weight each fixed point in constructing the multimodal Gaussian output, and continue to define \vec{r} by the ranks of the means of the output distributions.
 Other function distances, including other permutation distances between the rank vectors, and a continuous distance measure defined by averaging the Jensen-Shannon divergence [31] between corresponding output distributions in the solution pair, produced similar results, as discussed in the Results section.

-It is now clear that, if a network is better able to explore its function set with smaller changes in its parameters (i.e., is more evolvable by our definition), then it will exhibit less correlation between $\Delta f$ and $\Delta \theta$ than other networks.
-Therefore we define an evolvability score E for a given network as a measure of anti-correlation between $\Delta f$ and $\Delta \theta$ , calculated for every pair of its optimal model solutions [41].
-Specifically, where $\tau$ is Kendall's tau [32], a nonparametric measure of correlation between all pairwise $\Delta f$ and $\Delta \theta$ ; we rescale $\tau$ such that 0 < E < 1 and take its complement to obtain an anti-correlation.
-Using a nonparametric correlation statistic has the advantage that our evolvability measure remains invariant upon any monotonic rescaling in the definitions of either $\Delta \theta$ or $\Delta f$ .
-Additionally, we note that E can be thought of as the probability that a pair of solutions drawn at random have a larger $\Delta f$ than another pair given that the first pair had a smaller $\Delta \theta$ , or as the fraction of discordant pairs of $(\Delta \theta, \Delta f)$ data points [42].
+It is now clear that, if a network is better able to explore its function set with smaller changes in its parameters (i.e. is more evolvable by our definition), then it will exhibit less correlation between Δf and $\Delta \theta$ than other networks.
+Therefore we define an evolvability score E for a given network as a measure of anti-correlation between Δf and $\Delta \theta$, calculated for every pair of its optimal model solutions.
+If two solutions from the same local information maximum are treated as distinct, they will have the same function but (slightly) different parameters; this will artificially lower E. To correct for this effect, we merge (at their mean parameter location) nearest neighbours whose functions are the same until all nearest neighbours have different functions.
+This procedure reduced networks' solution sets by at most $\sim 10\%$.
+Specifically, evolvability is defined as where τ is Kendall's tau [32], a non-parametric measure of correlation between all pairwise Δf and $\Delta \theta$; we rescale τ such that 0 < E < 1 and take its complement to obtain an anti-correlation.
+Using a non-parametric correlation statistic has the advantage that our evolvability measure remains invariant upon any monotonic rescaling in the definitions of either $\Delta \theta$ or Δf (even with this advantage, we again remind the reader that (10) represents a particular choice of correlation function, and the results herein should be interpreted in this context).
+Additionally, we note that E can be thought of as the probability that a pair of solutions drawn at random have a larger Δf than another pair given that the first pair had a smaller $\Delta \theta$, or as the fraction of discordant pairs of $(\Delta \theta, \Delta f)$ data points.
+Many sources (including MATLAB's built-in corr) use an adjustment to the calculation of τ in the case of tied data (see e.g. [33]).
+In keeping with the interpretation of our statistic as a probability, we do not introduce an adjustment; we simply count each tied pair as neither concordant nor discordant (i.e. if, for example, in computing the fraction of concordant pairs, we assigned each concordant pair a 1 and each discordant pair a 0, a tied pair would count as 0.5).

-$$E = 1 - (\tau + 1)/2, \tag{10}$$
+$$E = 1 - (\tau + 1)/2 \tag{10}$$

-Function distance $\Delta f$ vs. parameter distance $\Delta \theta$ for all pairs of model solutions is plotted in Figure 1C for the example network in Figure 1A.
-The evolvability score calculated from these data is E = 0.482 which, since there is little correlation (or anti-correlation) between $\Delta f$ and $\Delta \theta$ in this case, is near the middle value E = 0.5.
+Function distance Δf against parameter distance $\Delta \theta$ for all pairs of model solutions is plotted in Fig. 1c for the example network in Fig. 1a.
+The evolvability score calculated from these data is E=0.482 which, since there is little correlation (or anti-correlation) between Δf and $\Delta \theta$ in this case, is near the middle value E=0.5.